-It’s fascinating how certain classroom habits, like the classic "raise your hand if you know the answer," continue to stick around even though we know their limitations.
+Certain classroom habits, like the classic “raise your hand if you know the answer,” continue to stick around even though we know their limitations in creating deeper engagement.
 Despite my best efforts to create a more interactive, inclusive learning environment, I often catch myself falling back on this old routine.
-Why is it so hard to shake off these deeply ingrained practices, especially when we have so much technology at our disposal to create more dynamic experiences?
+Why is it so hard to shake off these deeply ingrained practices, especially when we have so many tools at our disposal to create more dynamic experiences?

-One reason might be the pull of tradition.
-As John Dewey pointed out in Democracy and Education, traditional classrooms aren’t always set up to mirror "real situations of experience."
-These setups—designed in an era when listening, note-taking, and memorizing facts were the focus—can prevent us from fully tapping into the potential of modern tools.
+One simple reason might be habit.
+We all grew up in classrooms like this, and in uncertain situations, it’s easy to fall back on what we know.
+As John Dewey pointed out in Democracy and Education, traditional classrooms aren’t always set up to mirror “real situations of experience.”
+Classrooms were designed in an era when listening, note-taking, and memorizing facts were the focus, which can prevent us from fully tapping into the potential of modern tools.

 But today, we have an incredible opportunity to transform our classrooms using digital tools that can engage every student, not just the ones who raise their hands.
 Tools like polling apps or online discussion forums are a good start, but they’re just scratching the surface.